Introduction to Azure Cloud Shell

 Today you learned how to access a powerful workstation that is accessible from any browser.
 Did you know the Azure Cloud Shell is even available from your phone when you install the Azure mobile app?
 Use the shell to quickly list, create, and manage resources without having to set up an environment or install any software of your own.
 What will the shell enable you to do next in the cloud?

-- Docker Containers at Scale with Azure Web App on Linux (Azure)
+- Docker Containers at Scale with Azure Web App on Linux (Linux)

 - MongoDB on Windows in Minutes with Docker (Docker)